-Available in static dissipative bobbins for static sensitive environments, and in two different flux types and unfluxed:
+It is available in static dissipative bobbins for static sensitive environments, and in two different flux types as well as unfluxed:

-All Techspray desoldering braids are effective solder removers, and effective on lead and lead-free solders, is compliant with RoHS, and does not contain SVHC as defined by REACH.
+All Techspray desoldering braids are effective solder removers, are effective on lead and lead-free solders, are compliant with RoHS, and do not contain SVHC as defined by REACH.

 Specifications: Meets or Exceeds MIL-F-14256; NASA NHB 5300, 4 (34-1); NASA NPC 200-4; NASA SP5002; 1821:HP 8690-0588; 1823: HP 8690-0577; IPC Standard-J-STD-004

 Out-of-date solder wick can create a performance issue.
 As more oxidation builds on the copper braid, it will take longer to activate and draw up solder.
 It will slow down a little month-to-month until eventually the performance will be unacceptable.
 We estimate this to be 2-years based on average storage conditions.
 Wick in storage wrapped up tight can last longer, while a loose bobbin sitting on a benchtop will probably go bad sooner.